pitt-crc/keystone-api/README.md

 ### Database Connection

-Official support is included for both SQLite and PostgresSQL database backends.
+Official support is included for both SQLite (`sqlite`) and PostgresSQL (`postgresql`) database protocols.
 However, the former is intended for development and demonstrative use-cases only.
-The `postgresql` backend should always be used in production settings.
+The PostgresSQL backend should always be used in production settings.

 | Setting Name   | Default Value                         | Description                                                     |
 |----------------|---------------------------------------|-----------------------------------------------------------------|